wclaytor/wclaytor.github.io/assets/resume/william-claytor-resume.md

 Bel Air, MD | Tucson, AZ
 claytor1@gmail.com

-- Authorized to work in the US for any employer
-- Willing to relocate within the US for a hybrid role for the right location and opportunity
+- US citizen willing to relocate within the US for the right location and opportunity

 ## Links